Seahawks receiver DK Metcalf posts career highs in catches, yards a week after Tyler Lockett’s outburst

-DK Metcalf wowed the world last week with his sprint to catch up to Arizona’s Budda Baker and deny a seemingly-sure-thing 98-yard interception return for a touchdown.
+DK Metcalf wowed the world last week with his sprint to catch up to Arizona’s Budda Baker and deny a seemingly sure-thing 98-yard interception return for a touchdown.

 A play he turned in Sunday that proved critical in Seattle’s 37-27 win over the 49ers at CenturyLink Field might not have been as jaw-dropping.
 But to his coaches and teammates, Metcalf’s 46-yard catch-and-run that gave Seattle its first touchdown might in its own way have been just as impressive.